-With a large team of dedicated native speakers, the European School fulfills a unique need for open and multilingual learning.
+With a large team of dedicated native speakers, the European School fulfils a unique need for open and multilingual learning.
 All the official languages of all the Member States of the European Union are represented here.
 As a result, the child's mother tongue remains the first language during his school days.
-The students are divided in three main language sections: German and French.